aasorg/hacks-collector/README.md

-# List of .Astronomy hacks
+# List of AAS Hack Together hacks

-This repository is intended to contain information about all hacks (coding or otherwise) that have been carried out as part of the .Astronomy meetings.
+This repository is intended to contain information about all hacks that have been carried out as part of the AAS Heck Together events.
 Each meeting has a folder which in turn contains one file for each hack.
 Adding a file to this repository is easy, and we describe the file format and the steps to take to add a file below.

-To see a prettified web site listing these hacks, check out https://dotastro.github.io/hacks-collector/.
+To see a prettified web site listing these hacks, check out https://aasorg.github.io/hacks-collector/.

 ## Submitting a hack the easy way

-Go to [the hack submission web app](https://dotastronomy-hack-submitter.herokuapp.com) and enter the relevant details.
+Go to [the hack submission web app](https://aas-hack-submitter.herokuapp.com) and enter the relevant details.
 This will create a pull request from you automatically, which you can modify later if desired (see the section on [Updating a hack](#updating)).